cu-library/tyro/readme.md

           ]
         }
     /raw : A thin wrapper around the Sierra API.
 Tyro will take care of the bearer tokens and X-Forwarded-For header.
-    /static[/file] : Serves any files in a directory named 'static' next to the executable.
-Used mostly for testing and demonstration purposes.
-Automatically serves an index.html if you visit /static.

 The `/status/[bidID]` endpoint is the only one that will respect the Access-Control-Allow-Origin header.
 Tyro doesn't allow cross domain access to the raw Sierra API.